Emiller88/presentations/2023-11-29/nf-summit-23-boston/pages/multiqc_datalake.md

 <v-click>

-# MultiQC for your MultiQC
+# "MultiQC for your MultiQC"

 </v-click>